Need further assistance?

 We are commercially coded to accommodate a maximum of six guests.
-Most of the time there will more likely be around four or five guests.
 The maximum number of people ever on board would be eight, including Neil and Sam.

 What is the general mix of people who come on your trips?

 We welcome single and solo travellers, couples and small groups of friends and family.
 This is a great way of meeting new people and making new friends.